DavoDC/MediaManager/TTD.md

 # Things to Do

-### XML Files
-Add extension to first element with filename

 ### TODO
 Fix initialisation - some are null when loading XML Expand printing to print everything, then fix